 I (Elizabeth) and my husband Ian run Auntie Annie’s Fields, LLC.
-We have been married since 1997 and have three young children.
-Ian teaches 6th and 7th grade English in the Highland neighborhood in St Paul, I stay on the farm with the children and the chickens.
+We have been married since 1997 and have three children.
+Ian teaches 6th and 7th grade English in the Highland neighborhood in St Paul, I stay on the farm with the children and the chickens, and I also teach group fitness classes.

 We named the place after my great-aunt Anne, who farmed the old home place in northwestern Minnesota.
 Auntie Anne was so full of life she just twinkled, and it seemed that she could accomplish just about anything.
 The stories my mom told her have inspired me all my life.